the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-challenges.md

 Poorly organised hybrid events can isolate online participants, and incorporating physical tools into online streaming is complex.
 Hybrid meetings require different etiquette, and unequal access to communication tools may exclude early career stage academics.

-### Distraction
+### Lack of space to focus and be attentive
+There are disparities in facilities and services between in-person and online settings.
-Distraction comes easily when working from home.
-The level of noise and distractions at home (due to “invisible” personal responsibilities not necessarily obvious to managers, for example, caring for children and elderly) can get in the way.
+Distraction comes easily with an online set up.
+When online, individuals may encounter higher levels of noise and distractions due to personal responsibilities that are not immediately apparent, such as caring for children or elderly family members.
+In addition to the communication challenges discussed earlier, individuals may not be aware of the support resources available to them and may struggle to ask questions or access the necessary assistance.
+This is particularly problematic for individuals with caregiving responsibilities who may lack a quiet space to participate in remote conferences, workshops, trainings, and events.
+In essence, the lack of essential facilities and support needed to participate attentively can discourage the online participants to continue attending the event online.